 The U.S. health care system is the most expensive in the world, yet the U.S. ranks far from the top on most population health indicators.
-The HILS-Online program at the University of Michigan equips health leaders and researchers with the tools to solve some of the most complex health problems in the U.S. and abroad.
+The structural, societal and technical obstacles that keep organizations from putting continuous health improvement into standard practice must be addressed at the systems level for meaningful change to happen.

 It's time to boost your skills and learn how to tackle these challenges by joining the Health Infrastructures and Learning Systems (HILS)-Online Master’s program at the University of Michigan Medical School.
 This first-of-its-kind program, which is part of an international movement to promote learning health systems, emphasizes the role of learning in health care environments and creates the tools needed to facilitate systems change.

 As a practitioner, you will use data and analytics to find effective approaches to:

 Translate research evidence into practice

 Reduce medical errors and health care costs

 The HILS-Online curriculum introduces distinct models of adaptive change, which you can immediately apply to existing problems.
 You will learn how to solve some of the most complex health problems in the U.S. and abroad all in a flexible, online format that works with your schedule.